douglascraigschmidt/LiveLessons/ImageStreamGangApp/README.md

-This folder contains source code for the following two apps that implement pattern-oriented variants of the [ImageTaskGangApplication](https://github.com/douglascraigschmidt/LiveLessons/tree/master/ImageTaskGangApplication) from my [Java Concurrency](http://www.dre.vanderbilt.edu/~schmidt/LiveLessons/CPiJava/) LiveLessons tutorial using Java 8 features, such as lambdas, method references, Streams, and CompletableFutures:
+This folder contains source code thats implement pattern-oriented variants of the [ImageTaskGangApplication](https://github.com/douglascraigschmidt/LiveLessons/tree/master/ImageTaskGangApplication) from my [Java Concurrency](http://www.dre.vanderbilt.edu/~schmidt/LiveLessons/CPiJava/) LiveLessons tutorial using Java 8 features, such as lambda expressions, method references, sequential and parallel streams, and completable futures, to download, process, store, & display images concurrently.
+The two apps in this folder are defined as follows:

 AndroidGUI -- This folder provides an Android Studio GUI-based versions of the app that integrates Java 8 with Android's "Material